merchise/xotl.fl/docs/source/xotl.fl/expressions.rst

       ...
    ParserError: More than one definition ...

-The parser will produce a `~xopgi.ql.lang.expressions.Let`:class: node if there are no recursive definitions, otherwise it will create a `~xopgi.ql.lang.expressions.Letrec`:class:.
+The parser will produce a `~xotl.fl.expressions.Let`:class: node if there are no recursive definitions, otherwise it will create a `~xotl.fl.expressions.Letrec`:class:.

 The 'where' expressions produce the same AST.
 The general schema is::